shizeeg/trakt-cli/README.md

    ██║   ██║  ██║██║  ██║██║  ██╗   ██║       ╚██████╗███████╗██║
    ╚═╝   ╚═╝  ╚═╝╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝        ╚═════╝╚══════╝╚═╝
 ```
+# !!WARNING!!
+WORK IN PROGRESS

+things might not work
+~ scrobbling seems to work fine (further testing needed)
+  the entire scrobbling code is a sketch and has to be refactored.

+!
+Discord Rich Presense code is a mess but it works for me.
+! `trakt-cli mv` does NOT work (it's an experiment and I might remove it)

 This is a CLI for [trakt.tv](https://trakt.tv) using the [trakt.tv API](https://trakt.docs.apiary.io/).